-Many years later, after my wife and I had started a family of our own, we moved back to the Maryland suburbs and we quickly came to the conclusion that the local tap water here wasn’t much better than it was in Louisiana.
+Many years later, after my wife and I had started a family of our own, we moved back to the Maryland suburbs and quickly came to the conclusion that the local tap water here wasn’t much better than it was in Louisiana.
 In addition to the ever-present chlorine taste, we lived in a neighborhood where the tap water would run brown several times a year.
-Turns out that was because when the local authorities back-flushed the water mains, a huge amount of fine brown sediment (dirt) in the pipes would get stirred up and would ultimately find its way to our faucets.
-At times, it bordered on ridiculous.
+Turns out, that was because when the local authorities back-flushed the water mains, a huge amount of fine brown sediment (dirt) in the pipes would get stirred up and would ultimately find its way to our faucets.
 We would get newsletters from the local municipality alerting us to the imminent start of the back-flushing process.
 They always tried to comfort everyone by saying that the water may be a little brown, and you may not want to do your laundry in it, but it was perfectly safe to drink!
 For me, that was a little hard to believe.

-We started out trying a variety of spring and mineral waters, but it was clear that every one of these waters had a distinct taste and often contained lots of impurities themselves.
+We started with trying a variety of spring and mineral waters, but it was clear that every one of these waters had a distinct taste and often contained lots of impurities themselves.
 Pure water wasn’t supposed to have a discernible taste, so I called the companies and asked for the laboratory analyses of their products.
-When I could actually get my hands on one of their analyses, I found that there were plenty of other things in the water besides pure ol’ H2O.
-I had always thought that spring waters were fairly pure (after all, they’re always advertised as “Pure and Natural”), but I was amazed that some brands actually had more impurities than D.C. tap water!
+When I could actually get my hands on one of their analyses, I found that there were plenty of other things in the water besides pure H2O.
+I had always thought that spring waters were fairly pure (after all, they’re always advertised as “pure and natural!”), but I was amazed that some brands actually had more impurities than DC tap water!
 There weren’t any brands that even came close to being pure H2O.
-And as far as “natural” goes, the Potomac river is natural, but I doubt you’d want to go grab a glass of that!
-And there were all sorts of other things in many of the spring waters—like sodium and nitrates—that definitely didn’t fall into the “good health” category.
+And as far as “natural” goes, the Potomac River is natural, but I doubt you’d want to go grab a glass of that!
+And there were all sorts of other questionable elements present in many of the spring waters—like sodium and nitrates—that definitely didn’t fall into the “good for you” category.

-Being a mechanical engineer from Duke, I figured that shouldn’t be too hard.
-But it turned out that the available home systems were very high maintenance and really didn’t do that great of a job taking out all of the impurities.
-Plus, they tended to harbor bacteria so I was a little leery of doing that.
+Being a mechanical engineer from Duke, I figured that it shouldn’t be too hard to build my own purification system.
+But, it turned out that the available home systems were very high maintenance and didn’t do that great of a job taking out all of the impurities I was trying to eliminate.
+They also tended to harbor bacteria, so I was a little leery of doing that.
 As I talked to friends and neighbors about water, it was obvious that a lot of people shared my concerns about the tap water and the various alternatives to it.
 Perhaps there was a better way…

 That’s Flanders there in the picture doing what he does best—racking our bottles.
-The two humanoids watching are me – Bob Perini – and Bobby Wilkerson—a former NBA player who also was the point guard for the last undefeated college basketball team – Indiana in 1976 – coached by Bobby Knight.
+The two humanoids watching are me (Bob Perini) and Bobby Wilkerson—a former NBA player who also was the point guard for the last undefeated college basketball team (Indiana in 1976), coached by Bobby Knight.